 - Start at age 45 and have a mammogram each year.

 - Start at age 50 and have a mammogram every 2 years.

 When to stop having mammograms is another decision.
 You and your doctor can decide on the right age to start and stop screening based on your personal preferences and overall health.

 This is an X-ray of the breast that can often find tumors that are too small for you or your doctor to feel.
 Most of the ones done today are digital mammograms.
 They record images of the breast in an electronic file.

-An MRI may be used as a screening test for women who have a high risk of breast cancer.
-This includes women who test positive for the BRCA1 or BRCA2 gene and/or have a strong family history of breast cancer.
-An MRI may also be useful for women who have breast implants or whose breast tissue is very dense.
+A standard MRI may be used as a screening test if you have a high risk of breast cancer.
+This includes testing positive for the BRCA1 or BRCA2 gene and/or having a strong family history of breast cancer.

 Current as of: